On This Page

 Know Before You Go

 - Visitors to Tatshenshini-Alsek Park should be aware that this is a rugged wilderness area; appropriate clothing, camping gear and sufficient supplies are a necessity.
 If planning to hike or mountain bike, it is important to remember that weather conditions in the summer are highly variable.
-Although clear skies and sunshine are common, it can snow any day.
-High winds are frequent and there are often spells of cold, wet weather.
+Although a day may start with clear skies and sunshine, it can quickly change, and snow is possible any day of the year.
+High winds are frequent and there are often long spells of cold, wet weather.

 - Comprehensive archaeological studies of the Alsek and Tatshenshini River corridors are not yet complete.
-If a visitor comes across a site or artifact of cultural significance, which they believe is not widely known they are encouraged to report its location and what they saw to the BC Parks office in Haines Junction at (867) 634-7043.
-Please remember that it is an offence to gather artifacts at any site appearing to have cultural or archaeological significance.
+If you come across a site or artifact of cultural significance you are encouraged to report its location and what you saw to the BC Parks office in Atlin at (250) 651-7634.
+Please remember that it is an offence to damage or remove any natural or cultural resource from a Provincial Park.

 - Despite the great diversity of life found in the Tatshenshini, existence for its inhabitants can be a fragile one.
 Winters are long, the growing season is short and damaged vegetation rehabilitates slowly.
 This is one reason why no motorized vehicles are allowed off the highway, except in the winter when snowmobiling is allowed within a specified area.
 Visitors are asked to take special care to minimize impact on the landscape.
 Please pack out your litter and plan any camping or campfires so there is no evidence of your passage.
 This will ensure that future travelers will experience the same wilderness that you do.